 Expertise & public engagement

-- Hester, Helen and Nick Srnicek, After Work: The Politics of Free Time, London: Verso, 2018.
+- Hester, Helen and Nick Srnicek, After Work: The Fight for Free Time, London: Verso, 2018.

 - Srnicek, Nick, Platform Capitalism, Cambridge: Polity, 2016.